brandenphan/Brawlhalla-Website/README.md

 # Restrictions

-This website is currently not compatible with browsers on cellular devices, the CSS currently uses a lot of margin shifting that will be compromised when using a very small screen resolution.
+This website is currently not compatible with other resolutions other than 1920x1080.
+The website will still function properly but many of the elements will warped as the CSS currently uses a lot of margin shifting that will be compromised when using different screen resolutions.
+Better responsiveness for compatability of various resolutions will be implemented in the future.

 # Home Screen